acecyq/project2_matebanca/README.md

 # project2_matebanca

-1. home page
+1. create home, registration, login pages and logout route.
-2. user register
+2. user selects question image and solution image to upload.
-3. user log in
+3. if only 1 image is selected, user is redirected back to same page with error message.
-4. user log out
+4. all select fields are required during upload.
-5. user selects question image and solution image to upload
+5. images displays on page for user to preview.
-6. image displays on page for user to preview
+6. user can upload or reselect files
-7. user can choose to upload or to reselect file file uploads to cloudinary
+7. files upload to cloudinary and data is inserted into database.
-8. user selects level, topic and difficulty
+8. when in practice, user selects level, topic and difficulty to display question and solution.
-9. question of selection displays
+9. if question does not exist, display error message.
 10. checks if question belongs to user
-11. user gets to delete image if image belongs to user
+11. user is able to delete image if image belongs to user